duarm/catchme/README.md

 repeat - Toggle repeat current music

-add PATH - Apends the music in the given path to the playlist
+add FILE/PATH - Appends the file/file list/path to the current playlist

-remove ID - Removes the music at the given ID in the playlist
+remove ID - Removes the music at the given ID from the playlist

 status - Returns a status list of the current music ?REMOVE?

+format PATTERN - TODO

 next - Plays next music